CollectionBuilder/cb-docs/docs/02_repository/generate.md

 With a fresh copy of a CollectionBuilder template, you should be able to test out your Jekyll set up without making any changes to the code, generating the demo collection using the commands below.

-Once you start adding your own content, configuring, and customizing your project, you will follow exactly the same method to start the dev server.
+Once you start adding your own content, configuring, and customizing, you will follow exactly the same method to start the dev server to view your project.

 ## Open Terminal